Kumneger49/cognium-frontend/DEPLOYMENT.md

 ### 7.2 Update Backend CORS

-Don't forget to add your custom domain to `CORS_ALLOWED_ORIGINS` in Render!
+Don't forget to ask the backend engineer to add your custom domain to the CORS allowed origins!

 ## Step 8: Automatic Deployments